Las Vegas Drunk Driving Accident Lawyer

 When an intoxicated driver hits you, it may turn your life upside down.
 In addition to dealing with vehicle damage, negotiating with the insurance company, and providing a statement to law enforcement, you need to recover from both physical injuries and mental and emotional trauma.
 This situation is where a Las Vegas drunk driving accident attorney can help.
 The right attorney can help you get the medical treatment you need and handle your claim so that you can focus on getting better.

-At Bay Law, we can provide you with support as you recover from a drunk driving accident.
+At Bay Law Accident Attorneys, we can provide you with support as you recover from a drunk driving accident.
 Our attorneys work with DUI accident victims in Las Vegas, Henderson, and areas throughout Southern Nevada.
 Why choose us as your Las Vegas drunk driving accident lawyer?
 We take a firm approach with insurance companies when representing our clients, which is why our motto is “Make Them Pay with Bay.”
 This means ensuring our clients get the compensation they deserve for every aspect of their claims.
 Seeking our assistance is especially important after an auto accident.
 Insurance companies will try to settle quickly before the victim has a chance to speak with an attorney.
-They know firms like Bay Law will pursue full compensation for their clients, which will cost them more in the long run.
+They know firms like Bay Law Accident Attorneys will pursue full compensation for their clients, which will cost them more in the long run.

 Drunk driving accidents are unique when it comes to personal injury.
 “Accident” means an unintentional mistake.
 However, drunk driving is actually a form of negligence.
 Drug and alcohol use are always important factors in personal injury cases.
 In legal terms, intoxication (impairment by drugs or alcohol) is an “aggravating factor,” meaning the intoxication played a role in causing the accident.